Lewinsville, Virginia

 Lewinsville is an unincorporated community in Fairfax County, Virginia, United States.
 Traditionally, the center of Lewinsville has been located at the crossroads of Lewinsville and Chain Bridge Roads.
 Together with Langley, Lewinsville forms the census-designated place of McLean.

-During the Civil War, on Wednesday, September 11, 1861, the Battle of Lewinsville was fought here between the Union Army and the Confederate Army.
+The Battle of Lewinsville took place in the region during the American Civil War, between the Union Army and the Confederate Army.
 Casualties for the Union were three dead and some wounded, while casualties for the Confederates were none.